 Once we have all the key components identified, we can begin to rule out options.
 One of the measures that we employ is cost efficiency.
 Which product will produce the greatest benefit for the least amount of premium?

 Because the risk of needing long-term care is so great – 70% by the time we are 65 – it’s pretty likely that most of us will need care at some point.
-Let’s compare the cost of a traditional product paid over 20 years and the cost of permanent life insurance or an annuity to create the same coverage.
+Let’s compare the cost of a standalone product paid over 20 years and the cost of permanent life insurance or an annuity to create the same coverage.

 Coverage at $6000 per month for five years creates a pool of funds of $360,000.
 A single 65 year old male would pay $2781 annually for a traditional policy.
 Over 20 years the total would be $55,620.
 The same long-term care coverage using a life insurance based product would cost $141,000.
 Of course a handsome death benefit accompanies this premium if care is never needed.
 But if you need care, the death benefit is the first resource used to pay for long-term care expenses.
 The cost of the same coverage would be $144,000 with an annuity product.